 If there’s significant legislative opposition to this plan, it has yet to materialize, although House Democratic leader Eddie Armstrong (correctly) noted afterwards that the prison population “cannot be solved with criminal justice reforms alone.
 We must continue investing in programs such as Pre-K and workforce training that lower crime by giving Arkansans an opportunity for a better life.”

-, which recommended that Arkansas heavily invest building in a reentry system for offenders.
-That report was the product of legislation requested by Sen. Joyce Elliott (D-Little Rock)
+Dina Tyler of the Department of Corrections and Sheila Sharp of the DCC said the governor’s plan works “hand in glove” with the exhaustive report on recidivism produced last fall, which recommended that Arkansas heavily invest building in a reentry system for offenders.
+That report was the product of legislation requested by Sen. Joyce Elliott (D-Little Rock).

 Although the plan doesn’t implement everything called for in the report, said Tyler, “you’ve got to start somewhere.”
 A new assistant director position over reentry programs will be created within the department, she said, and the reentry centers could be “up and running within 90 days” of approval.
 The department is already working on a potential RFP.

 Corrections officials also noted that the private option (or AsaCare, or Medicaid expansion, or whatever you want to call it) should indirectly help to slow the recidivism rate.
 Kevin Murphy, chief deputy director at the Department of Corrections said increased access to insurance allows more inmates (and former inmates) to get the mental health and substance abuse treatment they need.